-4) Organic Essential Oils – Why add essential oils to your homemade cleaning products?
-Because they are anti-bacterial, anti-fungal, boost your immunity (while you’re cleaning!) and smell wonderful.
+4) Organic Essential Oils Why should you add essential oils to your homemade cleaning products?
+That’s easy!
+Essential Oils are anti-bacterial, anti-fungal, boost your immunity (while you’re cleaning!) and smell wonderful.

 Try to use up your older essential oils for this project.
 Why?
-Because when essential oils get old, you don’t want to use them on your skin as they may become oxidized.
-This makes them a potential problem for skin sensitization.
-They’ll still smell great for cleaning, but won’t be skin safe.
+Because when essential oils get old they become oxidized, creating potential skin problems like irritation and skin sensitization.
+Even though they will still smell good, they won’t be skin safe.

 2 C. baking soda

-40 drops organic essential oils of Lemon, Peppermint, Pine, Lemongrass (any preferred aroma really.
-It’s also a great way to use up older oils to avoid skin sensitization).
+40 drops organic essential oils of Lemon, Peppermint, Eucalyptus, Pine (any preferred aroma really.
+It’s also a great way to use up your older essential oils who have outlived their shelf life).

 Tip: For really tough jobs, spray with the distilled vinegar first, let it sit then follow up with the scrub.